ICI3D/ICI3D.github.io/daidd/index.md

 - 6:00-7:30 Dinner break
 - 7:30-8:30 Faculty research talk, computer session, or social activity

 The introductory and closing sessions will be held in Jacksonville, FL.
 The Clinic will begin the afternoon of Sunday, December 13.
 On Monday morning, we will travel as a group to [White Oak Conservation's Conference Center](http://www.whiteoakwildlife.org/wop/conferences/) in Yulee, FL.
 There will be a mid-session evaluation on Wednesday evening.
-The Clinic will officially end by 2pm on Saturday, December 19. **The preliminary schedule for DAIDD 2015 is not yet available.**
+The Clinic will officially end by 2pm on Saturday, December 19. **The [preliminary schedule for DAIDD 2015](http://daidd2015.ici3d.org/schedule) is now available.**

 Schedules from previous years: